Plant-Food-Research-Open/assemblyqc/docs/full_run.md

 Following parameters must be configured:

 - `tax_id`: The taxonomy ID for all the target assemblies listed in the `target_assemblies` parameter.
 A taxonomy ID can be obtained by searching a *Genus species* at <https://www.ncbi.nlm.nih.gov/taxonomy>.
 A single ID for all assemblies implies that the pipeline is designed to be used for checking one or more assemblies of the same *species* in one run.
-- `db_manifest_url`: This URL specifies the database version used by the pipeline.
 - `db_path`: This is the path to the database files stored on a directory accessible to the pipeline.
-The data placed inside this directory should match with the `db_manifest_url`.
-Otherwise, the pipeline fails with an error.
 Before running the pipeline, the user must ensure that the database is correctly downloaded and placed in a directory accessible to the pipeline.
 Setup instructions are available at <https://github.com/ncbi/fcs/wiki/FCS-GX>.
 The database directory should contain following files:

 ```bash
 all.assemblies.tsv